MageMCU/Wireless-Communication/Radios/nRF24L01+/README.md

     - main.cpp

 ### ***root folder***
 - platformio.ini
     - Read contents of this file because src folder uses multiple files which cannot be used at the same time when compiling...

+### Notes
+- The final testing was to decrease the timing down to 50ms for the MCU-1 (server with the joystick), the MCU-2 (client) and the MCU-3 (I2C with the motor diver) which went quite well.
+Next the debug defintions were commented out except for the SERIAL DEBUG.
+Strangely enough, it caused the client not to work.
+The code here at Github does not have this test but anyone can try to duplicate it as a project.
+Good luck.
+- The project is considered complete and is now closed until further notice.

 ### How to use this repository
 - Open PlatformIO with a new project...